 Approximately THREE MILLION Americans suffer with Graves’ disease, an autoimmune condition that causes hyperactive thyroid.
 In addition, the National Institutes of Health (NIH) estimates that 37,340 Americans will be diagnosed with thyroid cancer in 2008.
 The number of people diagnosed with thyroid cancer has increased by approximately 2,000 cases between 2007 and 2008.
 According to the NIH, there are approximately 300,000 thyroid cancer survivors in the United States today.

-The standard treatment for the majority of thyroid cancer patients involves removing the thyroid gland and administering one or more rounds of radioactive iodine (RAI) to eliminate any residual thyroid tissue remaining in the body.
-Radioactive iodine is created when radioactive material is piggybacked onto iodine so it will be absorbed by the body.
+RAI treatment for thyroid cancer and Graves hyperthyroid: The standard treatment for the majority of thyroid cancer patients involves removing the thyroid gland and administering one or more rounds of radioactive iodine (RAI or I-131) to eliminate any residual thyroid tissue remaining in the body.
+Radioactive iodine is created when the unstable atoms of radioactivity is piggybacked onto iodine so it will be absorbed by the body.
 This is usually put into pill form for patients to ingest.
 Doctors tell cancer patients that the thyroid is the only tissue which takes up iodine, thus making this a safe form of cancer treatment that will not harm the other tissues of the body.
 It has the added benefit of killing any cancerous cells that may have been missed during surgery.
 Thyroid cancer patients are also frequently advised to have radioactive iodine scans at periodic intervals to make sure they are “clean” and cancer free.

 Doctors also frequently prescribe radioactive iodine treatment to their patients with hyperactive thyroid disorders as a means to destroy the overactive thyroid tissue.
 According to the Thyroid Foundation of Canada, over 90% of American patients with hyperactive thyroid disease received RAI as treatment.
 Over a million Americans have undergone radioactive ablation of their thyroid glands due to hyperactive thyroid disorders in the past 35 years.1

-Is RAI safe??
 For years thyroid patients have been told that RAI is completely safe, presents very little risk of further health problems, and is the insurance policy against heart problems for Graves’ patients and cancer recurrence for thyroid cancer patients.
 We have been told that only the thyroid takes up iodine, so the RAI will not possibly affect any other part of the body.
 But is this true?
 Do the experiences of patients bear this out in reality?

 Some of the very real side effects of RAI experienced by patients: